eduardolopez2d/eduardolopez2d/README.md

 - 👋 Hi, I’m Eduardo AKA Zorak
 - 📈 Trader
-- 🖥️ Pine Script developer for algorithmic trading.
+- 🖥️ Pine Script developer.
 - 🖥️ Learning Flutter
 - 📫 https://linkedin.com/in/zorakDev
-- 🌐 <a href="https://zorakDev.github.io/">Hello world!</a>
+- 🌐

 // Many of the pine script repositories are private because they contain secret trading strategies, if you want access to them do not hesitate to write me expressing the reason